A new approach for Weather Radars: Introduction

-A simplified conceptual representation of a weather MIMO system is depicted in Fig. \ref{fig_mimo}.
+A simplified conceptual representation of a weather sub-aperture system is depicted in Fig. \ref{fig_mimo}.
 It is observing a weather event in the far-field and is equipped with co-located antennas.
 Therefore, the directions of the target relative to the different transmit antennas and the receive antennas are the same, and the RCS of hydrometeors corresponding to different transmit–receive antenna pairs are also the same.
 The receive elements are in a 4x4 grid of $\lambda/2$ spacing and the corner elements are both transmit and receive.
 An important point to note here is that since the transmit elements are either energized one after the other (in case of time multiplexed operation) or they transmit individual orthogonal waveforms, each elemental pattern is omni-directional (because of no beamforming in transmit and beamforming happening only in receive).
 With this configuration, the weather radar would be able to see all directions instantaneously, an application very favorable for weather imaging.
 This is because all of the receive beams could be formed simultaneously by a 2-dimensional fast Fourier transform across the elements of the array.
-This weather imaging capability of a MIMO array can be very useful for rapidly evolving storms and tornadoes where high update rates of the event can be very beneficial to save thousands of lives by issuing warnings at the right time.
-For these type of scenarios, weather MIMO arrays can also help with high resolution data to classify the event type better and higher update rates can lead to faster decisions for evacuation or take other steps in a timely manner.
+This weather imaging capability of a this radar can be very useful for rapidly evolving storms and tornadoes where high update rates of the event can be very beneficial to save thousands of lives by issuing warnings at the right time.

-The CSU Frontx phased array radar system \cite{george2016} has shown the successful use of dual-polarized phased array techniques for weather sensing.
-We are taking this concept further to investigate use of MIMO and phased arrays for weather systems.